-East Detroit blocks having CEO named by state for 4 schools
+East Detroit blocks having CEO named for 4 schools

 East Detroit Schools has obtained a temporary restraining order to stop the state School Reform Office from appointing a CEO to lead four of the district’s schools.